Office on Violence Against Women (OVW)

 The Safe Families Partnership Network (SFPN)

-The Safe Families Partnership Network (SFPN) provides care coordination to children and families who are victims of violence.
+The Safe Families Partnership Network (SFPN), funded by the Children’s Trust, provides care coordination to children and families who are victims of violence.
 Other risk factors include child abuse or neglect, child chronic absenteeism, and child disruptive behaviors.
 The referrals are accepted from Law Enforcement, Miami-Dade County Public Schools, DCF, Court system, and self-referrals (walk-ins).